intel/userspace-cni-network-plugin/README.md

 ## Testing with DPDK Testpmd Application

-**NOTE:** This test scenario has not been tested with the latest Userspace CNI code and was originally based on VPP 17.01.
-Also, this test setup does not have code in the container to consume the config data.

 To follow this example you should have a system with kubernetes available and configured to support native 1 GB hugepages.
 You should also have multus-cni and vhost-user-net-plugin up and running.
-See `examples/crd-vhostuser-net.yaml` for example config to use with multus and fix path to vhost tool.
+See `examples/crd-userspace-net-ovs-no-ipam.yaml` for example config to use with multus.
 If using OVS, check that you have bridge named `br0` in your OVS with `ovs-vsctl show` and if not, create it with
 `ovs-vsctl add-br br0 -- set bridge br0 datapath_type=netdev`.